-Depression can occur along with other medical conditions, such as heart disease, or cancer, as well as other mental health conditions.
+Depression can happen along with other medical conditions.
+These include heart disease, or cancer, as well as other mental health conditions.
 Early diagnosis and treatment is key to recovery.

 A diagnosis is made after a careful mental health exam and medical history done.
 This is usually done by a mental health professional.

 Treatment for depression may include one or a combination of the following: